ResearchComputing/CUmulus_tutorials/README.md

 * Interface w/ other CURC services: Blanca, Alpine, PetaLibrary

 You can request specific resources (CPU, storage, memory) and can set up persistent storage.

+#### Cumulus specifications

+* 244 total CPU cores
+* 4GB RAM per CPU core
+* 101.3TB of object-oriented storage

+## What would I do on CUmulus?

+#### Appropriate use cases:
+- Workflow management software that monitors/schedules jobs on Summit, Alpine, or Blanca
+- Running a research database/website application that queries data stored on CURC PetaLibrary
+- Web-based research “Hubs” (JupyterHub, Rstudio-server, Shiny Apps)
+- License servers for software used in CURC ecosystem

+#### Inappropriate use cases:
+- Running workflows that can more efficiently be run on Summit, Alpine or Blanca
+- Personal websites or websites unrelated to research
+- Serverless applications

+## Who can use CUmulus?

+CUmulus is a free-to-use cloud system where:
+- 80% of cycles: CU Boulder faculty, staff, students, and affiliates
+- 20% of cycles: RMACC affiliates (CSU, Wyoming, UC system campuses, [and many more](https://rmacc.org/partners))

+> To ensure optimal usage, unused cycles are preemptively available to the Open Science Grid ([OSG](https://opensciencegrid.org/))

 ## How do I access CUmulus?